tKetelhut95/Databricks-Projects/README.md

 ![image](https://github.com/tKetelhut95/Databricks-Orders-Pipeline/assets/16889892/8dcfad10-a0d6-4191-a182-1b26abfc1244)

    * s3 bucket has 1 new customers .csv file and 1 new orders .csv file added to their respective folders
-   * Orders Pipeline Job File Arrival Trigger identifies the above files have arrived and automatically runs a pipeline refresh
+   * Orders Pipeline Job: File Arrival Trigger identifies the above files have arrived and automatically runs a pipeline refresh
    * Customer and Orders Streaming tables pull in only new records and add them to Live tables if they pass constraints

-## Power BI Dashboards:
+## Power BI Dashboard:
-   * Import Databricks Eastern and Western Hemisphere Live tables and leverage Power Query and DAX Switch equations to perform data transformations
+   * Import Databricks Eastern and Western Hemisphere Live tables and leverage Power Query and DAX SWITCH equations to perform data transformations
    * Create a dashboard for Western and Eastern views with a color-coded map for total order amount ranks for each nation and matrix table displaying orders data at a more granular level

    `Western Hemisphere`: